2022 Philippine presidential election: Background

 Administration-allied parties also won in the House of Representatives, but there was a dispute on who should be Speaker.
 President Duterte brokered a term-sharing agreement between Alan Peter Cayetano and Lord Allan Velasco, with the former serving the first 15 months of the term and Velasco the final 18 months.
 Meanwhile, Tito Sotto was re-elected as Senate President.

 In November 2019, the president challenged Robredo to co-chair the Inter-Agency Committee on Anti-Illegal Drugs (ICAD), the office that oversees the war on drugs, along with the Philippine Drug Enforcement Agency chief, which she accepted.
 A week later, Duterte said that he would fire Robredo if she shared state secrets about the drug war.
 Several days later, Duterte said he could not trust Robredo after she asked the government for a list of high-value targets in the drug war.
 Robredo replied, "He should tell me straight if he wants me out."
 A day later, Duterte fired Robredo as co-chair of the ICAD.

-During the COVID-19 pandemic in the Philippines, the government was criticized by the opposition for its its response to the pandemic.
+During the COVID-19 pandemic in the Philippines, the government was criticized by the opposition for its response to the pandemic.
 Robredo had a televised speech in August claiming that the government had no plans on how to resolve the pandemic and shared ten recommendations on how to resolve it.
 Duterte himself, in a separate speech days later, asked Robredo not to "add fuel to the fire".

 In June 2020, American boxing promoter Bob Arum said that Senator Manny Pacquiao had confided to him that he would run for president in 2022.
 Pacquiao later denied talking about politics with Arum.
 On December 3, 2020, Pacquiao was elected party president of PDP–Laban, of which President Duterte is the party chairman.
 On May 3, 2021, when Pacquiao was asked about his intentions of running for president, he replied "for now, let's not think about that."

 In March 2021, former Supreme Court Associate Justice Antonio Carpio launched "1Sambayan" (read as "isambayan", meaning "one nation"), a coalition that aimed to place one lone candidate against Duterte's endorsed successor.
 Carpio aimed to avoid Vote splitting, pointing out that Duterte had won over Mar Roxas and Grace Poe in 2016 as those who were against him were not united.